nf679/avant/README.md

 3. Set a parameter equal to the Gauss object (can be used in Refnx)

-       import refl_package.parameter.vh as vh
+       import avant.parameter.vh as vh
        x = vh.Gauss('DMPC')

 ## Problems

-If you discover any issues with ``refl_package`` feel free to either submit the issue to our issue tracker on [Github](https://github.com/nf679/refl_package), or fix the issue yourself and make a pull request to the main branch.
+If you discover any issues with ``avant`` feel free to either submit the issue to our issue tracker on [Github](https://github.com/nf679/avant), or fix the issue yourself and make a pull request to the main branch.

 ## Installation

-``refl_package`` is available on PyPI so can be installed using pip, otherwise this repository can be cloned and the latest build can be installed using the following:
+``avant`` is available on PyPI so can be installed using pip, otherwise this repository can be cloned and the latest build can be installed using the following:

     pip install -r requirements.txt
     python setup.py build